learn-co-curriculum/react-forms/README.md

 export default Form;
 ```

+Previously, our application was rendering `Form` directly inside `src/index.js`.
+Now,
+however, we've added a component that _renders_ `Form` as a child.
+Because of this
+change, you'll need to update `src/index.js` so that it renders `ParentComponent` instead of
+`Form`.

 **Aside**: Submission functionality is omitted here for simplicity.
 Also, If
 you're following along in the example files, don't forget to update `index.js`